gitbls/sdm/Docs/Disk-Encryption.md

 * Using the `cryptroot` plugin to automatically encrypt the rootfs after the disk has burned and booted
 * Using the `parted` plugin to expand rootfs on the burned disk and add a data partition
 * Copying the already-generated keyfile from the host into the disk as part of the burn process
-* Running the `cryptpart` plugin very late in the multi-step boot process to encrypt and create the file system on the partition created with the `parted` plugin
+* Running the `cryptpart` plugin very late in the multi-step FirstBoot process to encrypt and create the file system on the partition created with the `parted` plugin

 ### cryptpart partname NOTE